On this page

 To query your Online Archive data, use the connection string through the Online Archive or federated database instance Connect button to connect to the federated database instance.

 You can also query your Online Archive data with SQL.
-To learn more, see Query with SQL.
+To learn more, see Query with Atlas SQL.

 Once Atlas creates the Online Archive, you can't change the archiving criteria from Date Match to Custom Filter, or vice versa.